LOWER DIVISION UPPER DIVISION

 - A grade of "C" or better in SED 270 Introduction to the Nature & Educational Needs of Students with Disabilities.

 Graded papers from each class must also be submitted:

 - The research paper from EDU 203 with instructor’s comments and grade earned.

 - The research paper from SED 270 with instructor’s comments and grade earned.

 - The instructional unit for EDU 237 with instructor’s comments and grade earned.

-You must compile and submit on-line an upper division teaching portfolio for review by the education department faculty during spring semester of your sophomore year.
-You must submit three 2-D and three 3-D works of art completed in your studios to your advisor.
-The online portfolio will also include:
+- You must compile and submit on-line an upper division teaching portfolio for review by education department during spring semester of your sophomore year.

 - An emergent comprehensive development plan.

 - An emergent dispositional self-assessment.

 - Content Specialty Test (CST) - Visual Arts